 We’ve all had that fear… You’re moving a couch but it’s just too big to fit through the front door!
 What should you do?
-Instead of throwing your hands in the air and giving up, we have some great moving tips that can help you fit your items through the doors.
+Instead of throwing your hands in the air and giving up, we have some great moving tips that can help you fit your specialty items through the doors.

 1. Tip it